francistm/grpc-redis-client-lb/README.md

 ## Redis connection
 There's no restriction for redis package.

-You can create an struct which wrap the package, and implement the `resolver.Redis` interface.
+You can create a struct which wrap the redis package you're using, and implement the `resolver.Redis` interface.
 ## Discovery

 ``` golang